leonbeckmann/voip-onion-routing/docs/Midterm-Report.md

 ![Protocol](images/protocol.svg?raw=true)

 In the beginning, all, Alice, Hop and Bob have a RSA identity key pair.
-Further, Alice knows the public key of Bob, since he is the callee recipient, and the public key of Hp (from RPS).
+Further, Alice knows the public key of Bob, since he is the callee recipient, and the public key of Hop (from RPS).

 **Step 1: ClientHello from Alice to Hop**

-Alice start with choosing an elliptic curve *E* and a generator point *G*.
+Alice starts with choosing an elliptic curve *E* and a generator point *G*.
 She then selects a private ECDHE parameter *a* and calculate her public parameter *aG*.
 Then she sends the *ClientHello = {E, G, aG}* to Hop.
 The ClientHello must not contain any integrity or authenticity protection, since Alice must not leak her identity to Hop.
 Further, no replay protection is necessary since the ECDHE parameters are fresh already.